Intro to Apple Configurator 2

 You can also fully automate Apple Configurator 2 and integrate its capabilities into your existing device management workflows using the included command-line tool, AppleScript scripting library, or Automator Actions.

 Support for iCloud Drive enables you to keep your configuration profiles and other settings consistent across multiple Apple Configurator 2 computers.

 Here’s how you use Apple Configurator 2 to configure and deploy devices:

-Create Blueprints.
-Blueprints let you record actions that can be applied to actual devices.
+Create Blueprints: Blueprints let you record actions that can be applied to actual devices.
 You add configuration profiles and apps to Blueprints, just as you would add them to a physical device.
 You can prepare a Blueprint so that it has the mobile device management (MDM) information and supervision identity attached.
 You can also add specific actions to a Blueprint, such as putting the device into Single App Mode.
 After you have the Blueprint the way you want, you can apply it to devices.
-See Intro to Blueprints in Apple Configurator on Mac.
+See Use Blueprints.

-Create configuration profiles.
-You can change device settings, letting users automatically connect to Wi-Fi networks, preconfigure mail and Microsoft Exchange settings, and more.
-See Mobile device management settings.
+Create configuration profiles: You can change device settings, letting users automatically connect to Wi-Fi networks, preconfigure mail and Microsoft Exchange settings, and more.
+See Mobile Device Management Settings for IT Administrators.

-Prepare devices.
-You first configure one device and then deploy that configuration to many devices at once.
+Prepare devices: You first configure one device and then deploy that configuration to many devices at once.
 Preparing devices is a great deployment option for enterprise organizations and schools that provide devices to employees or students for their day-to-day use.
 You can reuse devices the organization already owns, or you can begin with new ones.
-See Intro to preparing devices in Apple Configurator on Mac.
+See Intro to preparing devices.